List of Hannah Montana episodes

 The following is a list of episodes of the Disney Channel sitcom, Hannah Montana, created by Michael Poryes, Rich Correll and Barry O'Brien.
 The series debuted on March 24, 2006.
 The program centers on Miley Stewart (portrayed by Miley Cyrus), a teenage girl living a double life as famous pop singer Hannah Montana, where she conceals her real identity from everyone else except for her family and a few close friends.

 The fourth season premiered on July 11, 2010 and ended on January 16, 2011 with a one-hour series finale.
-During the series' run, 98 episodes of the series aired.
+During its run, 98 episodes of the series aired.